guerrillacontra/EzECS/README.md

 * Inheritance only uses for creating Components and Systems - nothing else.
 It is a flat hierarchy of inheritance.

+* Incredibly low, almost zero Garbage Generation.
+Trimmed as far as possible and you should see almost if not always, zero garbage.

 # How to use